KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_variants/README.md

 ## Material Variants

 A _material_variant_ is a set of mappings that determine which material can be applied to a given primitive.
 Consider a model of a shoe where three meshes are defined along with two materials.
-These meshes contain an assortment of primitives that have an associated material attached.
+These meshes contain an assortment of primitives that each have an associated material attached.

 Imagine a sneaker with shoelace holes that are made from materials that depend on the overall shoe colour in non-obvious ways: